giseldo/agente_reativo/README.md

 Basta selecionar a opção Run no Repl.it

-Esse projeto se inspirou no projeto https://github.com/Zurubabel/Inteligencia_Artificial de autoria do Zurubabel
+Esse projeto é livremente inspirado no projeto https://github.com/Zurubabel/Inteligencia_Artificial de autoria do Zurubabel